nLight/alchemy-clojure/README.md

 ## License

-Copyright © 2014 Rmitriy Rozhkov
+Copyright © 2014 Dmitriy Rozhkov

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.